arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 ### p-value
 [*p-value*](https://en.wikipedia.org/wiki/P-value) refers to the probability of obtaining test results equals to or more extreme than the actual observations, under the assumptions that the null hypothesis $H_0$ is correct.

-The smaller the p-value, the less likely $H_0$ holds, and the higher the statistical significance is said to be.

 - $\text{p-value} = \Prob\(T \ge t \mid H_0\)$ for one-sided, right tail test.
 - $\text{p-value} = \Prob\(T \le t \mid H_0\)$ for one-sided, left tail test.
 <!-- $\text{p-value} = \Prob{T \le t \mid H_0}$ for one-sided, right tail test. -->

+The smaller the p-value, the less likely $H_0$ holds, and the higher the statistical significance is said to be.

 @todo: write details from https://en.wikipedia.org/wiki/One-_and_two-tailed_tests

+### Statistical significance

+In simple words, [statistical significance](https://en.wikipedia.org/wiki/Statistical_significance) is a determination by an analyst that the results in the data are not explainable by chance alone [3].

+More precisely, given a significance level $\alpha$ (chosen before the study) and the p-value $p$ of a result, the result is *statistically significant* when $p < \alpha$.

+Values for $\alpha$ are usually set to 5% or lower, depending on the field of the study.

 ## Other concepts